DECODEproject/whitepaper/decode-whitepaper.md

 		- Answer 2: If the key des not include a BUF to identify uniquely a single person, multiple voting schemas can be envisaged, all the reliability of the system relies on VPr, which even if it is not breached, will know the relation of ID1 and ID2 to BOB.
 Hence his identity will be revealed.

 ```
 jimb: Good question - I will also schedule this as a design conversation we need to have in the tech standups.
 I think that if decode provides a non identifiable  token to the claim authority then it works ok - i.e. the claim authority provides a uniqueness token but all it knows is a random hash so theres no way they can trace it back to the decode account(s) that they user has submitted.
+However, it is possible that if the uniqueness token is recorded with the vote, theres a way to map back to the identity of the person.
+Needs some more thought!
 ```

 # DUMP